Home · Blog · Compliance

 How often does lifting equipment need to be inspected under LOLER?+

 Lifting accessories and equipment used to lift people: every 6 months.
 All other lifting equipment: every 12 months.
 Equipment subject to a written examination scheme: per scheme intervals.
+These are the Regulation 9 LOLER 1998 defaults.

 Do lifting slings need to be inspected every 6 months?+